lucky-media/guidelines/pages/design/devs.md

 - [V3 TailwindCSS Color Palette](https://tailwindcss.com/docs/customizing-colors)
 - [V3 TailwindCSS Shadows](https://tailwindcss.com/docs/drop-shadow)

-Our Project Starter is deftly divided into pages, which may vary according to project requirements and client desires.
+Our [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) is deftly divided into pages, which may vary according to project requirements and client desires.
 Fear not, as you'll typically find pages such as:

 - Thumbnail
 - Components